 It’s more common than you think!

-It’s not uncommon for most people to not always be in the mood when their partner is and this can contribute to erectile dysfunction.
-While this is completely normal, if you’re experiencing this frequently, it can be a sign that there’s something wrong.
+It’s not uncommon for most people to not always be in the mood when their partner is, which can contribute to erectile dysfunction.
+While this is entirely normal, if you’re experiencing this frequently, it can be a sign that there’s something wrong.
 What causes erectile dysfunction to occur?
 When should you see a doctor?
 What can be done to treat it?

 The best way to prevent erectile dysfunction is to manage any existing health conditions you have and to make any necessary lifestyle changes.
 This means seeing your doctor regularly for checkups.
-It’s also important to get help for anxiety, depression or any other mental health conditions.
-Find ways to reduce the amount of stress that you’re under.
-Exercising several times a week is important, just do so under the guidance of your doctor.
-It’s also key to not smoke or use drugs and to limit the amount of alcohol you consume.
+It’s also important to get help for anxiety, depression, or other mental health conditions.
+Find ways to reduce stress.
+Exercising several times a week is essential; just do so under the guidance of your doctor.
+It’s also vital to not smoke or use drugs and to limit the amount of alcohol you consume.

-Erectile dysfunction is something that can be concerning, but the good news is that it usually isn’t permanent and there are several treatment options.
+Erectile dysfunction can be concerning, but the good news is that it usually isn’t permanent, and several treatment options exist.
 If you have any questions or concerns about erectile dysfunction, please speak with your doctor.
 If you would like more information, please visit Urology Care Foundation’s Erectile Dysfunction page at https://www.urologyhealth.org/urologic-conditions/erectile-dysfunction